Reyansh14/Reyansh14/README.md

 ## <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> Hi there, I'm Rey!
 I'm a Computer Science student at the University of Waterloo 🎓.
-My interests lie in Backend Development & Artifical Intelligence.
+My interests lie in Backend Development & AI/ML.
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/reyanshpatange/)!
-I am always open for a chat 💬 about anything - from my projects and experience, to anything in the tech world.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/reyanshpatange/), I am always open for a chat 💬 about anything!

 ### 📫 Connect with me:
 <ul>